Updated Mar 28, 2026

 How does human geography frame student responses to strike action?

-Human geography’s engagement with social justice and labour rights equips students to analyse how power, space and work intersect during industrial action.
-Many recognise strike action as a legitimate response to inequity, while also experiencing academic loss.
-The discipline’s emphasis on activism means students often weigh solidarity with staff against the impact on learning, assessment continuity, and fieldwork—an ethical tension that develops their academic and civic reasoning.
+Human geography’s engagement with social justice and labour rights equips students to analyse how power, space, and work intersect during industrial action.
+Many recognise strike action as a legitimate response to inequity while also feeling the academic loss it causes.
+The discipline’s emphasis on activism means students often weigh solidarity with staff against disruption to learning, assessment continuity, and fieldwork.
+Understanding that tension helps providers communicate in ways that respect students’ values while still protecting continuity.

 What is the impact of strikes on curriculum and learning?

-Strikes disrupt teaching sequences, delay feedback and cancel field trips central to the programme.
-They simultaneously make visible the politics of work students study, but the learning cost is real.
-Institutions that publish a single, always‑updated source of truth—what is affected, what is unchanged, and how learning will be recovered—reduce uncertainty.
-Pre‑planned catch‑up windows, alternative activities, explicit marking timelines, and clear deadline policies protect learning and assessment continuity and align with student expectations evidenced in NSS comments.
+Strikes disrupt teaching sequences, delay feedback, and cancel field trips that are central to the programme.
+They can make the politics of work more tangible, but students still judge providers on whether learning is recovered.
+Institutions that publish a single, always-updated source of truth, and follow the communication and feedback routines human geography students say they need, reduce uncertainty quickly by explaining what is affected, what is unchanged, and how learning will be recovered.
+Pre-planned catch-up windows, alternative activities, explicit marking timelines, and clear deadline policies help protect learning and assessment continuity and align with the expectations students express in NSS comments.

 How do strikes interrupt field studies and practical learning?